tedneward/ProfBlog/content/patterns/creational/ConstructorFunction/index.md

 Define a functional interface that is responsible for the creation of objects.
 Place the details of the construction inside this functional interface/implementation.
 Optionally, allow clients to replace this function in some manner during the execution of the program so as to change the type created at runtime.

 ## Implementations
 The [Envoy pattern language](/blog/2012/envoy-in-scala-javascript-and-more), from which this pattern is borrowed, describes several implementations as part of that pattern language.
-This is also a variant of the "Creator Method" that is described in "Refactoring to Patterns" (Kerievsky, 57).
+This is also a variant of the "Creator Method" that is described in RP/57).

 * [C#](csharp.html)
 * [F#)(fsharp.html)